TimRLong/IT2320-Interactive-Internet-Programing/Lab10/Readme.md

-I meant to mention in the Lab 10 written portion that I've now turned in the lab 9 as in the process of turning this in I realized I hadn't turned in that.
+I wanted to mention somewhere that I've now turned in the lab 9 as in the process of turning this in I realized I hadn't turned in that.
 I'm sorry for the inconvenience and unproffesionallism.